itaisteinherz/netoani.com/content/blog/getting-started-with-cloud-cost-optimization-on-aws/index.md

 ---
 title: Getting Started with Cost Optimization on AWS
 date: 2019-12-10T16:25:10.058Z
-description: An introductory post going over the basics of cost optimization in the cloud, and how to save money when using AWS.
-The post also contains an overview of related releases from re:Invent 2019.
+description: This post will go over the basics of cost optimization in the cloud, and how to save money when using AWS.
+It also contains an overview of related releases from re:Invent 2019.
 ---

 ## Prologue